 In truck accidents, construction accidents, and other high-stakes cases, the most critical evidence — black box data, maintenance logs, surveillance footage, drug test results — is on a countdown timer.
 Trucking companies routinely preserve data for as little as 90 days absent a legal hold.
 An attorney without experience in these cases may not issue a preservation letter fast enough, or may not know which evidence to request.

 Insurance companies and corporate defendants settle cases based on one primary calculation: the probability and magnitude of a jury verdict against them.
 A law firm with a documented trial history in catastrophic cases — actual verdicts, not just settlements — commands settlement offers that reflect genuine jury risk.
 Firms that rarely take cases to trial often accept whatever the insurer offers.
 At Hulburt Law Firm, our trial record in catastrophic injury and wrongful death cases is the foundation of every settlement negotiation we enter.
+Understanding the difference between settlement and trial in personal injury cases can help you evaluate whether a firm is truly prepared to fight for your full recovery.

 If you’re evaluating attorneys after a serious accident, the questions that matter most are: Have you tried cases like mine to verdict?
 Do you have the experts and resources in place to take this case the distance?
 Can you show me results in catastrophic injury and wrongful death cases?
 Those answers will tell you more than any advertising.